MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ### Modify record types based on a CRM view

 If a record type is based on a CRM view, you should change the CRM view to change the fields and the order in which they should appear.
-You must then select **Refresh data** to get latest changes from CRM and apply them in Sales app.
+You must then select **Refresh data** to get latest changes from CRM and apply them in the Sales app.

 #### Change view of a record type